Trezor model T vs Safe 5: which one to choose for your cryptos?

 Certain links of this article are sponsorship links, which means that if you buy a product or you register via these links, we will collect a commission on the part of the sponsored company.
 These commissions do not train any additional cost for you as a user and certain sponsorships allow you to access promotions.

-AMF recommendations.
-There is no guaranteed high yield, a product with high performance potential implies a high risk.
-This risk taking must be in line with your project, your investment horizon and your ability to lose part of this savings.
-Do not invest if you are not ready to lose all or part of your capital.
+AMF Recommendations.
+There is no guaranteed high return; a product with high potential returns implies high risk.
+This risk must be commensurate with your investment goals, your investment horizon, and your ability to lose some of your savings.
+Do not invest if you are not prepared to lose all or part of your capital.

 All our articles are subject to a rigorous verification of the facts.
 Each key information is verified manually from reliable and recognized sources.
 When we cite a source, the link is systematically integrated into the text and highlighted by a different color, in order to guarantee transparency and allow the reader to consult the original documents directly.